-- A DApp consists of: - Smart contract(s) deployed on a blockchain (backend). - A web frontend user interface. - May also need (based on its functionality): - Decentralized storage network/platform (e.g., IPFS). - Decentralized messages protocol (e.g., Whisper). - Envisioned as the next evolution of the web. - The third generation, or Web 3.0 - Web 2.0 is more about user-generated content and interactivity, Web 3.0 is more about decentralization and transparency.
+- A DApp consists of: - Smart contract(s) deployed on a blockchain (backend). - A frontend web user interface. - May also need (based on its functionality): - Decentralized storage network/platform (e.g., IPFS). - Decentralized messages protocol (e.g., Whisper). - Envisioned as the next generation of the web. - The third generation of the Internet-Web 3.0 - Web 2.0 is more about user-generated content and interactivity, Web 3.0 is more about decentralization and transparency.